MOD-Magazine/MOD-Magazine/WRITING-STYLE-GUIDE.md

 | Avoid                        | Prefer                          |
 | ---------------------------- | ------------------------------- |
 | _Apples, bananas or oranges_ | **Apples, bananas, or oranges** |

+## 5. Do not plagiarise

+Do **not** copy from other sources, and do not use AI such as ChatGPT.
+If plagiarism or AI use is suspected, the text submitted will be ran against software to detect this.
+If plagiarism or AI use is detected, you will be blocked from contributing to MOD!
+Magazine.

+Referencing other sources is fine as long as the license of said source is respected.